 A big smile to greet people may be customary and welcomed in your culture, but this is not the case in Lithuania.
 To the contrary, an unsolicited smile on the street can make a local suspicious and feel like they are being made fun of.
 Smiles are reserved for friends, so unless you know the person keep your grin to yourself.

-Female travellers, particularly those with a more progressive attitude, may find it surprising that Lithuanian men are extremely chivalrous.
+Female travelers, particularly those with a more progressive attitude, may find it surprising that Lithuanian men are extremely chivalrous.
 Opening doors, offering a hand to climb out of a vehicle and paying the bill at a restaurant or bar are all customarily male duties in Lithuania.
 Try not to take offense or consider it condescending.
 Just go with it.
-Similarly, male travellers should note that this behaviour pretty much expected by the women who live there, so if you're not the type to offer to carry a woman's bag for her, it's time to start.
+Similarly, male travelers should note that this behaviour pretty much expected by the women who live there, so if you're not the type to offer to carry a woman's bag for her, it's time to start.

 Lithuania is a beautiful, welcoming country that offers visitors the best of all worlds.
 From medieval towns to tranquil beaches to lush forests, the culture is unique and the experiences unforgettable.
 Planning ahead for any potential health and weather concerns, and knowing how to best get along with the locals will ensure an enjoyable stay without incident.